sio/potyarkin.com/content/posts/20180822-wacom-on-debian-stable.md

 without switching to another version or distribution.

+> **NOTE:** This article was written in 2018, new Debian Stable (Buster) has
+> been released since.
+The instructions below were written for Debian Stretch
+> and have not been tested with other releases.

 ## One by Wacom

 Wacom has released their new graphics tablet, [One by Wacom] in the Fall of 2017